 I have worked out the steps for ‘converting’ InsightCS users from SQL auth to NT auth for 2007.1 on SQL-2005.

-Note that the word ‘converting’ is used with some trepidation.
+Note that the word ‘converting’ is used with chcce trepidation.

 That is because at the SQL server level you are actually creating a new user, however at the InsightCS database USER_MSTR level the username is not duplicated.